Incredibai/SDNet/README.md

 # SDNet
-Implementation of SDNet: LiDAR Semantic Scene Completion with Sparse-Dense Fusion and Input-Aware Label Refinement The code is currently being rearranged and will be released soon.
+Implementation of SDNet: LiDAR Semantic Scene Completion with Sparse-Dense Fusion and Input-Aware Label Refinement.

+The code is currently being rearranged and will be released soon.